Types of Water Contaminants & How to Make Water Safe

 • Fast acting

-• Is a popular method for on-the-go water disinfection
+• Popular method for on-the-go water disinfection.

-Shelf life is 4 years from date of manufacture.
+Shelf life: 4 years from manufacture.

 Iodine